-Rev. 03/2020
+Rev. 02/2024

-FACTS

-WHAT DOES RENAISSANCE INVESTMENT MANAGEMENT (RENAISSANCE)

-DO WITH YOUR PERSONAL INFORMATION?
+FACTS WHAT DOES RENAISSANCE INVES MANAGEMENT (RENAISSANCE) DO WITH YOUR PERSONAL INFOR STMENT REAL enaissance [®] stment Management Why?

-Why?

 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?

-The types of personal information we collect and share depends on the product or service you have with us.
-This information can include:

-- Social Security number and home address. - Telephone number and financial information. - Custodial statements and trade confirmations.

-When you are no longer our customer, we continue to share your information as described in this notice.
+The types of personal information we have with us.
+This information can inc Social Security number and hom Telephone number and financial Custodial statements and trade of When you are no longer our customer notice. elude: e address. information. confirmations.
 How?

-All financial companies need to share client's personal information to run their everyday business.
+All financial companies need to share a client's personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their client's personal information; the reasons Renaissance chooses to share; and whether you can limit this sharing.

-Reasons we can share your personal information Does Renaissance share?
-Can you limit this sharing?
-For our everyday business purposes- such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes- to offer our products and services to you Yes No For joint marketing with other financial companies No N/A For our affiliates' everyday business purposes- information about your transactions and experiences No N/A For our affiliates' everyday business purposes- information about your creditworthiness No N/A For non-affiliates to market to you No N/A
+Reasons we ca an share your personal information Does Renaissance share?
+Can you limit this sharing? such as to pro- your account(s ay business purposes- cess your transactions, maintain), respond to court orders and ons, or report to credit bureaus Yes No

+For our marketing purposes- to offer our products and services to you Yes No For joint marketing with other financial companies No N/A For our affiliates' everyday business purposes- information about your transactions and experiences No N/A For our affiliates' everyday business purposes- information about your creditworthiness No N/A For non-affiliates to market to you No N/A